SkyTrain (Vancouver) rolling stock: Alstom Mark V

 In December 2020, TransLink announced the purchase of 205 SkyTrain cars from Bombardier at a cost of approximately $722 million.
 These trains are designated to replace the first-generation Mark I trains, to expand the fleet for the Broadway extension, and to improve capacity on the Expo and Millennium Lines.
 They will be formed as 41 five-car trains, a first on the SkyTrain network, as all trains up to this point currently have operated in two-, four-, or six-car configurations.
-There will be several improvements in contrast to the Mark III trains such as passenger WiFi, a new seating layout, bike racks, and an overall increase in reliability.
-In November 2021, it was revealed that the new trains would be designated as Mark V vehicles, with the Mark IV designation reserved for current Mark III cars which will receive minor upgrades.
+There will be several improvements in contrast to the Mark III trains such as passenger WiFi, information display screens, a new seating layout, bike racks, and an overall increase in reliability.
+Each five-car Mark V train will be able to carry 672 passengers regularly, both seated and standing, with a potential crush capacity of up to 1,207 passengers.

+In November 2021, it was revealed that the new cars would carry the designation "Mark V".
 These would be the first SkyTrain vehicles made by French manufacturer Alstom after their acquisition of Bombardier Transportation in January 2021.
 It was also at this time that a mockup was sent to TransLink to aid in the design phase.
-The first train is expected to arrive in October 2023 for testing, and one train is scheduled to arrive per month between June 2024 and September 2027.
+As of 2020, the plan was to have one train to arrive per month between June 2024 and September 2027.
 The order contains an option for the purchase of up to 400 additional cars to support future fleet expansion, replacement, and system extension projects.
 Assembly for the first cars began in June 2022 at Alstom's Quebec manufacturing plant.
+Minor construction work was in progress as of February 2023 at select Expo Line stations in order to prepare for the arrival of the first Mark V trains.
+The first Mark V train was assembled and was undergoing testing at Alstom's facility in Kingston, Ontario, as of August 2023.
+The first train arrived in December 2023 for testing.
+In May 2024, Alstom announced that it would be manufacturing an additional 30 Mark V vehicles (six sets) at a cost of $68 million.
+On March 8, 2025, TransLink had begun field testing of the Mark V trains.
+Passengers were not permitted to board the trains during testing.
+With the addition of the six extra trains, the entire fleet of Mark V trains is set to be fully deployed by 2029.
+As of March 2025, four Mark V trains had been delivered.
+The first Mark V train entered regular service on July 11, 2025.
+An additional three sets began service as of September 2025, with another three undergoing testing.